The (not so) Long Winter

 If you don’t know about the Monkees, you are either under age 50 or not interested in American pop culture from the 1960s.
 An oversimplified summary of their story is to say that the Monkees were a manufactured product created for a comedy television show based loosely on The Beatles movie A Hard Day’s Night.
 They were to be the American answer to the Fab Four.
 Davy Jones, Mike Nesmith, Peter Tork, and Micky Dolenz were chosen from over 400 applicants through purely acting auditions and unconventional job interviews.
 There was only a passing concern about their ability to play an instrument or sing.

-Once assembled, the Monkees had a rather inauspicious beginning to their (music) career.
-Only Mike Nesmith and Peter Tork had any actual pop music experience.
-Davy Jones had done song and dance work as well as some musical theater (most famously in the play Oliver) yet had limited skill as an instrumentalist.
-Micky Dolenz possessed an as yet undiscovered classic rock and roll voice but had no experience as a drummer, which was his assigned instrument for the show.
+Once assembled, the Monkees had a rather inauspicious start to their collective (music) career.
+Mike Nesmith and Peter Tork had previous experience as working musicians; Nesmith and Jones had already made a few recordings prior to the Monkees and Davy had done song and dance work as well as some musical theater, most famously in the play Oliver.
+Micky Dolenz was a child-actor who fronted his own rock band called “Micky and the One-Nighters.”
+He possessed a classic rock and roll voice but had little to no experience as a drummer—his assigned instrument for the show.

 Responsibility for the music came to record producer Don Kirshner who worked with a group of legendary studio musicians known as The Wrecking Crew.
 That group included seasoned studio musicians such as Glen Campbell, Leon Russell, Tommy Tedesco, Julius Wechter, Carol Kaye, Hal Blaine, and others.
 For the first Monkees single, Last Train to Clarksville, Kirshner turned to the song writing team of Tommy Boyce and Bobby Hart.

 The Wrecking Crew recorded the instrumental tracks while only one member of the Monkees actually appeared on Last Train to Clarksville—Micky Dolenz—who sang lead.
 It was their first single and it became a hit almost as soon as it was released in 1968 just a short time after the show began airing.
-The music team quickly followed up with another hit, I’m a Believer, sung by Davy Jones, and everything seemed to be going to plan.
+The music team quickly followed up with another hit, I’m a Believer, also sung by Dolenz, and everything seemed to be going to plan.

 There is much debate as to what drove the success of the Monkees.
 Was it the music that got people to watch the show or was it the show that sent people to the record store?
 Either way, it was working, but there was trouble in paradise.
 The individual Monkees were unhappy that they weren’t allowed to contribute more to the creation of their music.
 Kirshner fought their involvement because he felt they had a good thing going with the studio musicians, and he didn’t want to change the formula.